wavefrontHQ/docs/pages/doc/opentelemetry_java_tutorial.md

 ### Create Charts with Metrics

-When the metrics data collected from the Wavefront Proxy are sent to our service, you can examine them in our user interface.
+When the metrics data collected from the Wavefront proxy are sent to our service, you can examine them in our user interface.

 Example: